 Don’t forget to add the comma.

 A formal letter needs to be precise and to the point.
 At the same time, you must ensure the tone or the way your letter sounds, is polite yet firm.
 Sometimes you may find it hard to find the right balance.
-The very purpose of your formal letter is to sound business-like.
-Also, avoid sounding casual or chatty.
+In such cases, I use this online paraphrasing tool to stay relevant with the tone and the context.
+It is extremely crucial to maintain consistency when you are writing a formal letter.

 Skip a line after the salutation and start writing the body of the formal letter.
 The beginning of the formal letter is very important.
 Your opening line should focus on why you are writing the letter – get to the point straight away: